 Child care funding has undergone some reform in the last couple of years.
 In March 2017, the Australian Parliament passed the Jobs for Families Child Care Package.
-This legislation gives effect to the most significant reform to the early childhood education and care system in decades and will better target those parents or care givers who want to work or to work longer hours.
-It will give around one million Australian families relief from out-of-pocket child care cost pressures and provide more children with the opportunity to benefit from early education6.
+This legislation gives effect to the most significant reform to the ECEC system in decades and will better target those parents or caregivers who want to work, or to work longer hours.
+It will give around one million Australian families relief from out-of-pocket child care cost pressures and provide more children with the opportunity to benefit from early education.
+6